Save big (up to $1,875) on small business tools with our free membership, business.com+

 Indirect cash flow method

 This method starts with net income from your income statement.
-It only accounts for revenue earned.
-Next, you adjust net income for noncash items and changes in working capital that impact cash flow.
-Then, you add back transactions that do not affect cash flow, such as depreciation.
+It only accounts for revenue earned, then adjusts net income for noncash items and changes in working capital that impact cash flow.
+Transactions that do not affect cash flow, such as depreciation, are added back.

 • Cash flow from operations = Net income + depreciation and amortization + AR + inventory + AP